The Patagonia vest endures in San Francisco tech circles, despite ridicule

 He acknowledges that, yes, he might look like a tech or finance bro, but so what?

-The fleece vest does not add flare to one's look in every city.
+The fleece vest does not add flair to one's look in every city.

-Sridhara, who made the VC starter kit website, recently launched a new kit for techies moving to Miami.
+Sridhara, who made the VC Starter Pack website, recently launched a new kit for techies moving to Miami.
 Among the items: An appointment with a fashion consultant, so tech workers don't look ridiculous wearing their fleece vests while holding their piña coladas along South Beach.

 "You can't tan in a fleece jacket, " the site instructs.
 "A local stylist will acquire palm prints, Versace jungle prints, and guayaberas for you."